-- (a) 5 percent of the SB 2 planning funds will be available for technical assistance to localities updating planning documents, zoning ordinances, environmental analyses or local processes to meet the objectives of the Program. - (b) The Department will coordinate with the OPR. - (c) With minor exceptions, technical assistance will be used for priority policy areas or priority policy areas. - (d) Technical assistance will include toolkits and direct assistance to applicants.
+- (a) Five percent of the SB 2 planning funds will be available for the Department and the Governor's Office of Planning and Research (OPR) to provide technical assistance to localities requesting grant funds to update planning documents, zoning ordinances, environmental analyses, or local processes to meet the objectives of the Program. - (b) Technical assistance provided by the Department and OPR to localities will include at least three phases, including assistance in meeting threshold requirements, providing tools, models and best practices to supplement proposed activities related to accelerating housing production, and direct assistance to applicants. - (c) The Department will coordinate with OPR on technical assistance related to the SB 2 planning funds. - (d) With minor exceptions and accounting for equitable geographic distribution, technical assistance will be used on priority policy areas. - (e) Technical assistance will incorporate the Department's responsibility to affirmatively further fair housing.